KeyboardCrash/language_cheatsheets/README.md

 i.e Robbing Houses you can choose to a.)
 Rob the current house or b.)
 Don't rob the current house Robbing means that houses i-1 and i+1 cannot be robbed next.

-Finding the most loot boils down to
+Finding the most loot boils down to:

 * Rob current house + loot from previous
 * Loot from previous and any prior to that

 Thus we have